heatweb/heat-network/README.md

   +/+/+/stat/state = on, off, ok, warning, or alarm<br>
   +/+/+/system/deviceType = device classes, e.g. "pump", "heatweb node" or "airSource heatPump"

+## Overview

+MQTT has been selected as a modern, light-weight, open protocol for network use, allowing for user management, assess rules, and wildcards.
+It is the standard IoT protocol.

+All data requires describing:

+* Where are we talking about - a network id
+* Who is providing the data - a publisher id
+* What it applies to - a device id
+* The type of data
+* A name - a data key
+* A value

+A 5 level MQTT topic allows all these basic requirements to be described in a way that can be filtered using wildcards for managing subscribtions.

 ## How to use this protocol

 This project is organised to enable systems to automatically: